Finite entropy translating solitons in slabs: Introduction

 If we impose the extra hypothesis of having finite genus, then we can prove that the entropy must always be a positive integer.
 Let $\Sigma$ be a complete, embedded translator with $\lambda(\Sigma)<\infty$ and ${\rm genus}(\Sigma)<\infty.$ Assume $\Sigma \subset \mathcal{S}_w$, for some $w>0.$ Then we are also able to prove that outside a vertical cylinder (which contains the topology of $\Sigma$) $\Sigma$ consists of a disjoint union of finitely many non-compact, simply connected translators with boundary, that we call the wings of $\Sigma.$

 We shall demonstrate that there are two kinds of wings: the ones that are graphs over the $(y,z)$-plane and the ones that are bi-graphs over the $(y,z)$-plane.
-Wings of the first kind are called {\em planar wings} and wings of the second kind are called {\em wings of grim reaper type.}

-\begin{Theorem} Let $\Sigma^2\subseteq\mathbb{R}^3$ be a complete embedded translator so that the width, the entropy and the genus are finite.
-If $\omega_P$ represents the number of planar wings and $\omega_G$ represents the number of wings of grim reaper type, then $\omega_P+2 \, \omega_G$ is even and
+Wings of the first kind are called {\em planar wings} and wings of the second kind are called {\em wings of grim reaper type.} \begin{Theorem} Let $\Sigma^2\subseteq\mathbb{R}^3$ be a complete embedded translator so that the width, the entropy and the genus are finite.
+If $\omega_P(\Sigma)$ represents the number of planar wings and $\omega_G(\Sigma)$ represents the number of wings of grim reaper type, then $\omega_P(\Sigma)+2\, \omega_G(\Sigma)$ is even and

 \end{Theorem}